-It is the responsibility of the student and all of the adults involved in a PHBA-related research project to conduct and document a risk assessment to define the potential level of harm, injury or disease to plants, animals and humans that may occur when working with biological agents.
-The risk assessment determines a biosafety level which in turn determines if the project can proceed, and if so, the laboratory facilities, equipment, training, and supervision required.
+It is the responsibility of the student and all of the adults involved in a PHBA and hazardous material-related research project to conduct and document a risk assessment to define the potential level of harm, injury or disease to plants, animals and humans that may occur.
+The risk assessment determines which hazards and/or biosafety level which in turn determines if the project can proceed, and if so, the laboratory facilities, equipment, training, and supervision required.

-- Research involving PHBAs is permitted when conducted at a RRI or a certified BSL-2 laboratory, or a BSL-1 laboratory at a high school depending on the classification of the biological agents used (see next page for more details).
-Research must be closely supervised and should follow all Institutional Biosafety Committee (IBC) requirements as applicable (understanding that most high schools will not have an IBC). - a.
+- 1. Risk Assessment: Students who worked with PHBAs and Hazardous Materials (including prescription drugs or controlled substances) will be asked to upload a Risk Assessment Form in the online application, completed by an adult who supervised the study.
+The Risk Assessment Form is available in Appendix 10. - 2.
+Students are prohibited from designing or participating in any research involving biosafety levels above BSL-2.
+(This includes BSL-2+, BSL-3 and BSL-4.) - 3.
+Research involving PHBAs is permitted when conducted at a RRI or a certified BSL-2 laboratory, or a BSL-1 laboratory at a high school depending on the classification of the biological agents used (see page 27 for more details).
+Research must be closely supervised and should follow all Institutional Biosafety Committee (IBC) requirements as applicable (understanding that most high schools will not have an IBC) - a.
 Experimentation involving the culturing of potentially hazardous biological agents, even BSL-1 organisms, is prohibited in a home environment.
 This includes the use of E. coli k-12, studies involving fermentation of baker's and brewer's yeast, algae-eating bacteria, soil microbes, mold growth, slime molds and edible mushrooms.
-These studies are permitted in a school lab and require a Risk Assessment form, but cannot be conducted in a home environment. - b.
+These BSL-1 studies are permitted in a school lab and require a Risk Assessment form, but cannot be conducted in a home environment. - b.
 Research with unknown microorganisms can be treated as a BSL-1 study under the following conditions, if not stored in a home environment as of June 2020: - i.
 If experimentation occurred in the home environment prior to 2020, this research is eligible for STS as long as all conditions of rule 1b are met.
-Student must provide documentation to demonstrate the dates of experimentation. - ii.
+Student must provide documentation to demonstrate the dates of experimentation.
+All at home PHBA research is prohibited post-2020. - ii.
 Organism is cultured in a plastic petri dish (or other standard non-breakable container) and sealed. - iii.
 Experiment involves only procedures in which the petri dish remains sealed throughout the experiment (e.g., counting presence of organisms or colonies). - iv.
-The sealed petri dish is disposed of via autoclaving or disinfection under the supervision of the mentor/supervising scientist/Pl. - v.
+The sealed petri dish is disposed of via autoclaving or disinfection under the supervision of the mentor/supervising scientist/PI. - v.
 If a culture container with unknown microorganisms is opened for any purpose, (except for disinfection for disposal), it must be treated as a BSL-2 study and involve BSL-2 laboratory precautions. - c.
 Research involving human or vertebrate animal tissues/blood/breast milk/other bodily fluids from established cell lines or freshly collected are considered PHBA studies and student researcher should complete a Risk Assessment form before working with these materials. - d.
-All studies involving the use of prions or prion-like proteins are prohibited. - e.
-The culturing of human or animal waste, including sewage sludge, is considered a BSL-2 study. - 2.
-Research involving Hazardous Materials is permitted when the research meets the following requirements: - a.
-Student researcher has completed a risk assessment process, and a supervising adult can verify that student identified potential risks prior to experimentation, and followed proper safety precautions and disposal methods. - b.
-Project remains within local, state and federal laws.
-Hazardous chemicals, devices and radiation carry significant legal and safety regulations and should be approved via the risk assessment by a supervising adult in advance of experimentation.
+All studies involving the use of prions or prion-like proteins are prohibited.
+This includes studies working with amyloid- $\beta$ (A $\beta$ ), tau, $\alpha$ -synuclein, transactive response DNA-binding protein of 43 kDa, and amyloid fibrils. - e.
+The culturing of human or animal waste, including sewage sludge, is considered a BSL-2 study.